-The more you understand MAPs and individual patterns of motivation the more they can be used to help individuals and organizations to make good ‘job fit’ decisions, improve individual performance and work satisfaction, enhance team functioning and individual relationships, resolve performance problems, resolve conflicts between people, improve decision making of students and those in retirement, and help people make decisions so they can lead a more meaningful and purposeful life.
+The more you understand MAPs the more they can be used to help individuals and organizations to make good ‘job fit’ decisions, improve individual performance and work satisfaction, enhance team functioning and individual relationships, resolve performance problems, resolve conflicts between people, and help people make decisions so they can lead more meaningful and purposeful lives.

 A number of people have studied and written about the validity and utility of SIMA®.
 One of those studies that we are particularly proud of was conducted by Dr. John Crites, an internationally recognized testing specialist, who was hired by a Fortune 50 organization to determine the validity, reliability and predictability of SIMA® in relationship to identifying leaders.